 The success of Fortnite, however, has not just hinged on the playing of the game.
 Many users also enjoy watching others battle it out to be the last player standing.
 The pinnacle of this is the Fortnite World Cup, which took place in New York City in 2019.
 The finals of the tournament drew in viewers in their millions, with a total of 14.41 million hours of the finals streamed across the official Fortnite channels on Twitch and YouTube.
-The fact that Fornite was also the leading eSports game worldwide in 2019 based on cumulative tournament prize pool suggests that Epic Games’ juggernaut shows no signs of slowing down any time soon.
+The fact that Fornite was also one of the leading eSports game worldwide in 2020 based on cumulative tournament prize pool suggests that Epic Games’ juggernaut shows no signs of slowing down any time soon.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.